Duple 300 Series: Plaxton 321

 Duple had struggled with a declining market share throughout the 1980s and the business was closed down at the end of the 1989 season.
 The rights to manufacture the 300 series bodies and the Duple 425 integral were purchased by Plaxton, which planned to restart production of the former Duple range at its own Scarborough factory and its French subsidiary Carrosserie Lorraine.
 In the event these plans were thwarted by declining economic conditions which limited the demand for new coaches.
 Indeed, the last Dennis Javelin/Duple 320 built for dealer stock was not registered until 1993 (K326ANC).
 Production of the 300 and 340 did not resume, but Plaxton did re-engineer the 320 to include standard Plaxton parts, in which form it could be sold at a lower price than the equivalent Plaxton Paramount 3200 III.
-A single batch of 25 12-metre Leyland Tigers was bodied at Scarborough in 1991 and sold through the Kirkby coach dealership as the Plaxton 321, but no further examples were built.
+A single batch of 25 12-metre Leyland Tigers was bodied at Scarborough in 1991 and sold through the Yeates coach dealership as the Plaxton 321, but no further examples were built.